taoyilee/data_science/README.md

-# Become a Data Scientist in 30 Days" companion materials
+# "Become a Data Scientist in 30 Days" companion materials

 Python code developed for the book "Become a Data Scientist in 30 Days"!
 This book is here to help you get your job done.